DanielleDaly/portfolio-project-4/README.md

 ### Create a new Heroku App

-- I signed into Heroku.com
+- I signed into Heroku.com.
-- On the Heroku app, I clicked “New”
+- On the Heroku app, I clicked "New".
-- I click on the "Create New App" button
+- I clicked on the "Create New App" button.
 - I entered my project name under "App Name".
 Each app name must be unique.
-The name entered for this project is "easy-eats-recipe-app"
+The name entered for this project is "easy-eats-recipe-app".
 - I selected my region in the space provided under "Choose a region".
-I selected Europe
+I selected Europe.
-- I clicked on the "Create App" button
+- I clicked on the "Create App" button.

 ### Create a PostgreSQL database instance

-- I logged in to ElephantSQL.com
+- I logged in to ElephantSQL.com.
-- I accessed the dashboard
+- I accessed the dashboard.
-- I clicked on “Create New Instance”
+- I clicked on “Create New Instance”.
-- I named my instance easy-eats
+- I named my instance easy-eats.
-- I selected the "Tiny Turtle free plan
+- I selected the "Tiny Turtle" free plan.
-- I selected a region
+- I selected a region.
-- I selected a data center: EU-West-1 (Ireland)
+- I selected a data center: EU-West-1 (Ireland).
-- I clicked review
+- I clicked review.
-- I clicked on "Create Instance"
+- I clicked on "Create Instance".
-- I returned to the ElephantSQL dashboard and clicked on the easy-eats instance
+- I returned to the ElephantSQL dashboard and clicked on the easy-eats instance.
-- In the URL section, I clicked the copy icon to copy the database URL
+- In the URL section, I clicked the copy icon to copy the database URL.

 ### Create an eny.py file

-- In my workspace I createed a file called env.py
+- In my workspace I createed a file called env.py.
 - I checked that this file is included in the .gitignore file.
-As I used the CI template for this project it was already there
+As I used the CI template for this project it was already there.
 - I added the following to my env.py file: import os
 - I then added some environment variables.
 I set a DATABASE_URL variable, with the value I had copied from   ElephantSQL.
-I added os.environ["DATABASE_URL"]="<copiedURL>" replace <copiedURL> with the value I had copied from ElephantSQL
+I added os.environ["DATABASE_URL"]="<copiedURL>" and replaced <copiedURL> with the value I had copied from ElephantSQL.
 - I added a SECRET_KEY in the env.py file.
-I added os.environ["SECRET_KEY"]="my_secret_key", replacing "my_secret_key" with an actual secret key
+I added os.environ["SECRET_KEY"]="my_secret_key", replacing "my_secret_key" with an actual secret key.

 ### Modify settings.py